hdecarne/gentoo-extras-overlay/README.md

 List of ebuilds
 ---------------

+* net-im/prosody: Updated ebuild for the Prosody XMPP server (http://prosody.im/) for SASL support.

+* dev-lua/lua-cyrussasl: New ebuild for the Cyrus-SASL LUA binding as used by Prosody.

 * net-im/spectrum-transport: New ebuild for the 1.x version of Spectrum XMPP transport (http://spectrum.im/).

-* net-mail/zcp/zcp: New ebuild for the Zarafa groupware solution (http://www.zarafa.com). __Please see__ following ebuilds for more details.
+* net-mail/zcp/zcp: New ebuild for the Zarafa groupware solution (http://www.zarafa.com).

 * dev-cpp/libvmime-zcp/libvmime-zcp: New ebuild for Zarafa patched version of libvmime.
 Required by the zcp ebuild above.

-* dev-libs/libical-zcp/libical-zcp: New ebuild for Zarafa patched version of libical.
-Required by the zcp ebuild above. __Please note__: There is an official libical ebuild in the portage tree that conflicts with this ebuild.

 * www-apps/zarafa-webapp: New ebuild for the Zarafa Webapp client.

+* www-apps/zarafa-webapp-plugins: New ebuild for the Zarafa Webapp plugins.

 * www-apps/z-push: New ebuild for the Zarafa ActiveSync solution.

-* www-apache/mod_auth_kerb: Update to the portage ebuild for Apache 2.4 compability.

-* net-wireless/bluez: New ebuild for Bluez 5.8 version.
+* net-dialup/openl2tp: New ebuild for the OpenL2TP L2TP server (http://www.openl2tp.org/)